Parliament of Tasmania: Legislative Council

 The Tasmanian Legislative Council is the upper house of the Tasmanian Parliament.
 It has 15 members, each elected from a single-member electoral division.
 The boundaries of the divisions are reviewed by tribunal every 9 years.

 Elections are conducted annually on a 6-year periodic cycle; 3 divisions will be up for election in May one year, then 2 divisions in May the following year and so on.
 As such, each member will normally serve a term of 6 years.

 Current distribution of seats

-The current distribution of seats (updated post 2024 Tasmanian Legislative Council periodic election is:
+The current distribution of seats (updated post 2025 Tasmanian Legislative Council periodic elections) is: